+Site ref.
+Location Grade

-29 South Pennine Moors (South) А
+29 South Pennine Moors (South) Α

+35 Sudden Brook (East) В

 30 Tame Water Woodland С

 31 Tandle Hill Country Park. В

-Note: It is possible for some sites to have more than one designation, for example Rochdale Canal is an SBI, SSSI and a candidate SAC.
+Note: It is possible for some sites to have more than one designation, for example Rochdale Canal is an SBI, SSSI and a SAC.
 Different levels of designation are based on particular criteria and/or each designation may cover a slightly different site area.

-- 11.78 11.93 Since the last UDP new SBIs have been designated at Alphin Pike, Oozewood Flush, Brookdale Clough (East) and the South Pennines Moors, part of which, as previously stated, falls within Oldham Borough. - 11.79 11.94 The GM Ecology Unit surveys SBIs on a county-wide basis on behalf of the ten districts of Greater Manchester.
+- 11.94 Since the 1996 UDP new SBIs have been designated, for example at Alphin Pike, Oozewood Flush, Brookdale Clough (East) and the South Pennines Moors, part of which, as previously stated, falls within Oldham Borough. - 11.95 The Greater Manchester Ecology Unit surveys SBIs on a countywide basis on behalf of the ten districts of Greater Manchester.
 The boundaries and gradings of some SBIs will change during the life of this UDP and new sites may be designated.
-The most recent designations will be adopted by the Council on a regular basis and protected by the plan.
-The location of designated SBI sites is identified indicated on the Proposals Map.
+The most recent designations will be adopted by the Council on a regular basis and protected by the Plan.
+The location of designated SBI sites is indicated on the Proposals Map.
 The boundaries of these sites are available from the UDP team or from the Council's Planning Reception.
-These will be regularly updated to show amended boundaries and new sites. - 11.80 11.95 Local Authorities have the power to designate Local Nature Reserves under the National Parks and Access to the Countryside Act 1949.
+These will be regularly updated to show amended boundaries and new sites. - 11.96 Local Authorities have the power to designate Local Nature Reserves under the National Parks and Access to the Countryside Act 1949.
 These need not have high scientific value but should be important for the preservation or study of flora, fauna or other features of special interest.
-Although none have yet been declared in Oldham, the Council will support their declaration and protect them through this policy in recognition of their local importance.
-In Oldham Glodwick Lows is the first area to be designated as a Local Nature Reserve.
-This, and any subsequently declared Local Nature Reserves will be protected through this policy in recognition of their local importance. - This policy also highlights the need to consider the potential nature conservation 11.96 value of non-designated sites which, while having only local significance, may still contain features which contribute significantly to the biodiversity of the local area.
+In Oldham, Glodwick Lows is the first area to be designated as a Local Nature Reserve.
+This, and any subsequently declared Local Nature Reserves, will be protected through this policy in recognition of their local importance. - 11.97 This policy also highlights the need to consider the potential nature conservation value of non-designated sites that, while having only local significance, may still contain features which contribute significantly to the biodiversity of the local area.
 This could include, for example, dry stone walls which provide shelter to small mammals or habitats identified in the Oldham Biodiversity Action Plan as being particularly under threat, such as ponds.
-This is in line with PPG 9 which recognises that significant biological resources (in terms of wildlife and habitats) may occur outside formally designated sites and that this can be a material consideration in determining many planning applications.
-By requiring the nature conservation value of the site to be safeguarded, the policy seeks to ensure that due regard is given to incorporating such features into the design of the development whilst maintaining an element of flexibility to develop the site This will depend on the nature and extent of the feature in question but could, for example, include designing a development around an existing pond, or by retaining a clump of trees.
+This is in line with PPS9 which recognises that significant biological resources (in terms of wildlife and habitats) may occur outside formally designated sites and that this can be a material consideration in determining many planning applications.
+By requiring the nature conservation value of the site to be safeguarded, the policy seeks to ensure that due regard is given to incorporating such features into the design of the development whilst maintaining an element of flexibility to develop the site.
+This will depend on the nature and extent of the feature in question but could, for example, include designing a development around an existing pond, or by retaining a clump of trees.
 By requiring the appropriate management of habitats in instances where development is permitted, this policy also addresses the requirements of Regulation 37 of the Habitat Regulations 1994.
-(See also policy D1.4 - Habitat and Wildlife on Development Sites)
+(See also Policy D1.4 - Habitat and Wildlife on Development Sites)